polterguy/lizzie/docs/introduction.md

 can use `get`.
 To count items in a list you can use `count`.
 To slice a list you can use `slice`, which will return a sub-list of your original list.
-In addition you can also `apply` a list of arguments to another function invocation, such that the content of your list, becomes the arguments to your outer function invocation.
+In addition you can also `apply` a list of arguments to another function invocation, such that the content of your list, becomes the arguments to your other function invocation.

 ```javascript